Asking how often you should publish a blog post is like asking a social media manager how often you should post on Instagram.

 Your Business Goals

-Are you looking to build topical authority and support services, or are you looking for a lead-generation channel?
+Are you looking to build topical authority and support services, or to generate leads?

-These questions will help guide the topic you choose to write about and the overall aggression you put into scheduling.
+These questions will help guide the topic you choose to write about and the overall effort you put into scheduling.

-Lead generation and visibility goals, for example, may benefit from more aggressive schedules, opting to put more effort into regular publishing.
-The reason behind this is that the more content you have, the more opportunities you have to appear organically and the more content you have as touchpoints to sway purchasing decisions.
+Lead generation and visibility goals, for example, may benefit from more aggressive schedules that prioritise regular publishing.
+The reason is that the more content you have, the more opportunities you have to appear organically, and the more touchpoints you have to sway purchasing decisions.

 Businesses that leverage a more in-depth, statistic-based approach to content will find that a schedule that spreads out content throughout the month may be better suited, as gathering statistics and technical writing can take longer.